Ma-Weber/Tutorial-Deconvolution/README.md

 ## How to use

 You can either run this notebook online with [binder](https://mybinder.org/v2/gh/Ma-Weber/Tutorial-Deconvolution.git/master?filepath=TutorialFinal.ipynb) or download all files and run it on your local computer with [Anaconda 3](https://www.anaconda.com/).
 Just start *Anaconda Navigator* and launch *Jupyter Notebook*.
-Jupyther Notebook will start in your browser, where you can open the *TutorialV20.ipynb* file.
+Jupyther Notebook will start in your browser, where you can open the *TutorialFinal.ipynb* file.